ros-navigation/docs.nav2.org/configuration/packages/configuring-navfn.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/master/nav2_navfn_planner

-The Navfn Planner plugin implements a wavefront Dij. or A* expanded planner.
+The Navfn Planner plugin implements a wavefront Dijkstra or A* expanded planner.

 ``<name>`` is the corresponding planner plugin ID selected for this type.